Masala Oats Recipe

 - Add water and bring it to a boil.

-- Add coriander leaves.
+- Cover and cook for 2 mins.
+Add coriander leaves.

 To make it to a porridge consistency, you may need to triple the quantity of water mentioned in the recipe card.
 That works perfectly well for me.